Russanandres/tilte/README.md

 To check help manual, run `bash tilte.sh -h`
 To use tilte in current directory, run `bash tilte.sh .`
 To show all log while running, run script with `-v` or `--verbose`.
+To simulate all process, run tilte with `-s` or `--simulate`.
-You can run **EXPEREMENTAL** recurse renaming by `bash tilte.sh . -r`, all your files will be moved in start folder.
+You can run **EXPEREMENTAL** recurse renaming by `-r` argument, all your files will be moved in start folder.

 ## Known bugs
 · mv cannot rename files with `/` or `\` in name, so tilte cannot rename them.